MuhammadHilmyTaufik/Windows-LazySQLMapEdition/README.md

 ![screenshot](https://scontent.fpku3-1.fna.fbcdn.net/v/t1.0-9/21557750_2042741135953712_5078261438831460254_n.jpg?oh=2f97d6a6bd568345cca1076e5eead7c4&oe=5A5ED863)

 ______________________________________
-# lazysqlmap
+# LazySQLMapEdition

-SQLMap For Lazy People Edition I made this SQLMap more easier to use
+SQLMap For LazySQLMapEdition I made this SQLMap more easier to use

 this project is under GNU General Public License v3.0
 ______________________________________